HariharRengan/harlang/README.md

 <li>TUsing the <code>DO</code> and <code>IF</code> commands, iteration and selection can be achieved. </li>
 <li>TUse <code>OUT</code> to output a variable. </li>
 </ul>
-General syntax can be observed through the main.hrl file: <br>
+General syntax can be observed through the main.harl file: <br>
 <code>
 SET 0 5;<br>
 SET 1 6;<br>